 - Really 700 Years Old: By the early 90's, anyhow.

-- Royal Brat: He's not royalty (at least, not on Daddy's side of the family), but he definately has the 'tude.
+- Royal Brat: He's not royalty (at least, not on Daddy's side of the family), but he definitely has the 'tude.

-- Smug Snake: Has all of Ra's' ego without his qualities.
+- Smug Snake: Has all of Ra's' ego without any of his nobler qualities.
 Best exemplified in his duel with Jonah Hex:Duvall: You cannot defeat me.
 I am a Heidelberg fencing champion.

 Jonah Hex: My heart's all aflutter.